haskell/cabal/cabal-install/README.md

     $ ./bootstrap.sh

 It will download and install the dependencies.
-The script will install the library packages into `$HOME/.cabal/` and the `cabal` program into `$HOME/.cabal/bin/`.
+The script will install the library packages (vanilla, profiling and shared) into `$HOME/.cabal/` and the `cabal` program into `$HOME/.cabal/bin/`.
+If you don't want to install profiling and shared versions of the libraries, use

+    $ EXTRA_CONFIGURE_OPTS="" ./bootstrap.sh

 You then have the choice either to place `$HOME/.cabal/bin` on your `$PATH` or move the `cabal` program to somewhere on your `$PATH`.
 Next,